jpsilvashy/jpsilvashy.github.com/_posts/2012-08-22-using-ironcache-as-a-key-value-store.md

 Initially I built my mini-chat app [Chattyloo](http://chattyloo.com) using Postgres.
 Postgres is a **big hammer**, for quite a simple problem.
 I know I needed persistence and durability, but I didn't need such a serious Object Relationship Mapper.
 Moreover I didn't want to manage a database, and that was the biggest factor to move over to IronCache.

-Even though IronCache is an object caching system, it is at it's heart, MongoDB.
-But wait, isn't MongoDB's database write lock it's weakest point?
-True, it blows!
-But it's not MongoDB's fault, blame Spidermonkey or V8's single threaded process.
-The good thing is that this isn't an issue if you have multiple shards, the bad thing is that you have to have multiple shards.
-When MongoDB is setup with multiple instances and shards, it flies.

 Now this is one relationship here, but it's actually an advantage in the case of a chat app.
 I needed to have one relationship, as chat rooms have chats.
 The way around this is to store all your chats as a single value for that room.
 I've created an ORM-like finder:

 <pre class="prettyprint lang-ruby">